hongquandev/promptzy/README.md

    - Click the "Open SQL Editor" button in the settings
    - Copy the SQL code provided in the settings (or use the SQL from `supabase-setup.sql`)
    - Paste and run it in the Supabase SQL Editor
-4. Return to the Prompt Dashboard and click "Connect" again to verify the table setup
+4. Return to Promptzy and click "Connect" again to verify the table setup
 5. Save your settings

    **Note:** Automatic table creation isn't supported by Supabase for security reasons, so this one-time manual setup is required.